-The former Jewish labor and concentration camp in Sered is an authentic location linked to the tragic period of the solution to the Jewish question in Slovakia during World War II.
+Program and Operations Director, The Shoah Foundation at the University of Southern California he former Jewish labor and concentration camp in Sered is an authentic location linked to the tragic period of the solution to the Jewish question in Slovakia during World War II.
 On the occasion of the Memorial Day for Victims of the Holocaust and of Racial Violence, an idea was born: to declare the five buildings of the labor and concentration camp in Sered a national cultural monument and to then create a Holocaust museum in them.
-This idea was officially approved by the Ministry of Culture of the Slovak Republic on May 12, 2009, with a resolution declaring the former labor camp in Sered a national cultural monument.
+This idea was officially approved by the Ministry of Culture of the Slovak Republic on May 12, 20091, with a resolution declaring the former labor camp in Sered a national cultural monument.